-Full-time tenured or tenure-track instructional faculty and full-time administrative faculty are eligible to apply after six years of service at CNU, and may reapply after intervals of no less than six years of service after receiving a sabbatical.
+Full-time tenured or tenure-track instructional faculty and full-time administrative faculty are eligible to apply during their sixth year of service at CNU, for a sabbatical to be taken in their seventh year.
+Faculty may reapply during the sixth year of service after the academic year in which the sabbatical was taken.
 The applicant must hold the rank of assistant professor or higher at the time of application.
 The terms of the sabbatical enable a recipient to elect to use one full academic year, nine months, at one-half salary, or one semester (fall or spring) at full salary.
 If the one-semester option is taken, the remaining semester of the year may not be applied to the accumulation of the six years of service required before becoming eligible for the next sabbatical.
 In either option, subject to consistency with applicable state policy, the University continues to contribute its full share of all established fringe benefits.